 What is a relaxed performance?
 A relaxed performance is a specially selected show from our programme, with slight adaptations to make it suitable for an audience of young people or adults with learning disabilities.
 This may include extra lighting, additional wheelchair spaces and the freedom to move to alternative seating if required.
 A relaxed performance always includes a relaxed attitude to noise (voluntary and involuntary) in the auditorium.
 How do I use it?
 All bookings are taken direct through Box Office where access requirements can be discussed at the time of booking.

 What is a dementia-friendly performance?
-Our first dementia-friendly performance (White Christmas) will take place in December 2014.
-We are working with groups and individuals living with dementia to make this event as accessible as possible, with adaptations to technical aspects of the show, flexible seating options and a relaxed attitude to audience responses and movement in the auditorium.
-In our front of house space we will have a quiet room, clearer visual markers and signage, and additional staff and volunteers trained to sensitively and respectfully welcome people living with dementia and their supporters to this show.
+We work with groups and individuals living with dementia to make events as accessible as possible, with adaptations to technical aspects of the show, flexible seating options and a relaxed attitude to audience responses and movement in the auditorium.
+In our front of house space we have a quiet room, clearer visual markers and signage, and additional staff and volunteers trained to sensitively and respectfully welcome people living with dementia and their supporters to this show.
 How do I use it?
-You can register your interest in this show by emailing email@example.comWhen tickets go on sale, all bookings will be taken direct through Box Office (not online) where access requirements can be discussed at the time of booking
+You can register your interest in this show by emailing firstname.lastname@example.org.
+When tickets go on sale, all bookings will be taken direct through Box Office (not online) where access requirements can be discussed at the time of booking